May 14, 2014, Maaleh Adumim

 The man walks up to the car, smashes the window with some blunt object, pulls the woman out.
 We see her being dragged away and we hear screams.

-The man returns, there is no more sound from the driver, and he drives off peacefully with his new car.
-Clearly he had no trouble finding the keys.
+The man returns, there is no more sound from the driver, she is out of the picture, and he drives off peacefully with his new car.
+Clearly, he had no trouble finding the keys.

 Now I will judge.
 I guess the fluffy woman on Facebook will judge me as being unhappy with my life.
 So be it.
 I do not care.

 We continue.
-Instead on focusing on finding her keys, and how hard should that me, she calls the Emergency center, using precious seconds and diverting her attention from one was most urgent: finding the keys and getting the hell out of there.
+Instead of focusing on finding her keys, and how hard should that be, she calls the Emergency center, using precious seconds and diverting her attention from what was most urgent: finding the keys and getting the hell out of there.

-Personally if I could not find my keys I would get out of the car and run back to the safety of the building I just left.
+Personally, if I could not find my keys I would get out of the car and run back to the safety of the building I just left.
 The lady at the Emergency center tells her to stay in the car.
-Why did she think the a locked car would provide safety?
-Clearly we all know how criminals break into locks cars every few seconds!!!
+Why did she think a locked car would provide safety?
+Clearly, we all know how criminals break into locks cars every few seconds!!!
 They smash the window.
+What kind of advice is this!!

 Who is training the staff at the Emergency Center?!?
 I must disagree with the advice offered, given the circumstances.
 What help is a team on the way when the criminal is clearly much closer?